 My next leg was #16 at around 9:30 PM and consisted of 5.9 miles along US Hwy 6 with a net downhill elevation loss.
 I was going to try and run it at a 10k pace and see how that went, knowing that I only had 2.1 miles the next morning.
 It was oddly warm out.
 I had capris on and a long sleeve shirt and made a last-minute decision to change into a t-shirt.

-commented that I looked like the green Power Ranger.
+Will said I looked like Tron, another friend commented that I looked like the green Power Ranger. |

 I took off knowing that there were a few people a few minutes ahead of me and I made it my mission to catch them.
 It was mildly drizzling (and later lightly raining big drops), which meant cloud cover and no stars.
 Boo.
 With the exception of having (at times) zero shoulder, the run was actually really nice.
 I was running comfortably fast with a goal of chasing down this glowing red light out ahead of me.
 I finally caught him around mile 3: